abhindeves/wedding/DEPLOY.md

 4.  **Deploy:**
     *   Once all settings and environment variables are configured, click "Deploy".

-Vercel will now build and deploy your application.
-You can monitor the deployment progress in the Vercel dashboard.

 ## Post-Deployment

 *   After successful deployment, Vercel will provide you with a unique URL for your application.